cran-simul/workshop-lorainne-2024/index.md

 on state-of-the-art transformer LLMs, but also on Mamba and speech-text Whisper models.

-### Jérémy Cohen
-*Implicit Regularization in Regularized (Nonnegative) Low-Rank Approximations*

-**Abstract:**
-Regularized nonnegative low-rank approximations such as sparse Nonnegative Matrix Factorization or Sparse Nonnegative Tucker Decomposition are an important branch of dimensionality reduction models with enhanced interpretability.
-However, from a practical perspective, the choice of regularizers and regularization coefficients is often challenging because of the multifactor nature of these models and the lack of theory to back these choices.
-The work presented aims at improving upon these issues.
-By studying a more general model called the Homogeneous Regularized Scale-Invariant, we prove that the scale- invariance inherent to low-rank approximation models causes an implicit regularization with unexpected effects.
-This observation enables to better understand the effect of regularization functions in low-rank approximation models, to guide the choice of the regularization hyperparameters, and to design balancing strategies to enhance the convergence speed of dedicated optimization algorithms.
-We showcase our contributions on sparse Nonnegative Matrix Factorization, ridge-regularized Canonical Polyadic decomposition and sparse Nonnegative Tucker Decomposition.

-### Mariya Ishteva
-*Decoupling multivariate functions using tensors*

-### Bernard Mourrain
-*Low rank approximation of moment matrices and tensors*

 ### Carolin Penke
 *Efficient Computation of Low-Rank Representations to Reduce Memory Requirements in LLM Training*